koussay0/Project-Discover-Medenine-Web/README.md

 # Discover Medenine Website
-This is a static webiste developed by @koussay0 to promote tousrim in Medenine Region Tunisia.
+This is a static webiste developed by @koussay0 to promote eco-tousrim in Medenine Region Tunisia.
 It was created during the local TechLeaders Hackathon following the SDG 11 Susutainable Cities and Communities.

 ## Technologies
 HTML5 / CSS3